-This final phase would include the balance of the 150,000 square feet of office space (unless the market allows it to be absorbed during Phase 2).
+This final phase would include the balance of the 150,000 square feet of office space (unless market forces allow it to be absorbed into the proposed Phase 2).
 The parking structure associated with this office space will already have been built during Phase 1.